bytesizedpacket/goty2/README.md

 A project based on the [Gjorg's Arena](https://github.com/bytesizedpacket/arena) codebase, intended to be an experimental playground with no particular design direction.

+The project currently features a multiplayer lobby where an arbitrary number of clients can connect.
+Other players can see each other's position, health, username, and currently equipped weapon.

+- Move character with `WASD`
+- Select weapon with `Q` and `E`
+- Attack other players by left-clicking them within your weapon's range
+- Set your username with the `?name=[x]` URL variable.

 The name "GOTY2" is a reference to an old multiplayer chatroom named "GOTY" that was developed by BSP as a tech demo.

 Made with PIXI.JS, Socket.IO, Typescript, and Webpack.